Here's What to Do When You Can’t Sleep—and It's Kind of Counterintuitive

-What to Do When You Can’t Sleep
+What to Do If You Can’t Sleep

 Put another way, people often try to overcompensate sleep loss by extending their sleep opportunity (or adjusting their sleep schedule).
 But, though it may appear completely counterintuitive, choosing to stay awake—instead of trying to force yourself to sleep—is a formal strategy for insomnia treatment in Cognitive Behavioral Therapy, which the American College of Physicians announced as their preferred first treatment last month.
 And Perlis says keeping a regular sleep/wake schedule should help regulate your sleep within three to five days.